ernestodiaztech/nestodiaz.com-docs/docs/docusaurus/docusaurus_installation.md

   - `npm install` - Resolves and writes a lockfile if missing.
 - Build
   - `run` - Runs Docusaurus build.
-- Deploy to Production (local)
-  - `set -euo pipefail`
-    - `-e` - Exit on first error.
-    - `-u` - Error on unset vars.
-    - `-o pipefail` - A pipe fails if any command fails.
-  - `rsync -a --delete ./build/ DEST/` - Copies the built files to the production directory.
-    - `-a` - Archive mode.
-    - `--delete` - Remove files at DEST that no longer exist in source.
-  - `curl -f http://localhost:3000` - Health check: `-f` makes curl fail on non-2xx.
-Output is discarded; prints “✅ Up” on success.

 :::